kyverno/chainsaw/.release-notes/main.md

 - Added support for running chainsaw without a Kubernetes cluster
 - Automatically add json schemas when converting tests from kuttl to chainsaw
-- Support glob patterns in operation `file` i.e. filepath
+- Added support for glob patterns in operation `file` i.e. filepath
 - Added support for passing arbitrary values when invoking `chainsaw test`

 ## 🔧 Fixes 🔧